FungAlan/LightRAG/docs/source/developer_notes/llm_intro.rst

 And the model will generate the text response with `<|end_of_text|>` token to denote the end of the text.

-The special tokens vary from different language models, and with propetriary models, most of them dont disclose the special tokens.
+The special tokens vary from different language models, and with proprietary models, most of them dont disclose the special tokens.
 Why?

 1. They keep more secrets about their model.

-2. Without knowing the special tokens, developers will be more dependant on their API, especially for advanced features like `Tools`, `Special output format`.
+2. Without knowing the special tokens, developers will be more dependent on their API, especially for advanced features like `Tools`, `Special output format`.

 But, you don't have to use their advanced features, our library in default will support those advanced features, ensuring developers to have `maximum control` and be almost model-agnostic.